Jonatas-01/medical-insurance-prediction/README.md

 A growing company that provides health insurance to individuals and families recognizes the need to improve how it determines insurance costs.
 As the business expands, it becomes increasingly important to calculate premiums based on each customer’s personal information, ensuring prices are both competitive and fair.
 Moving away from generalized pricing models, the company aims to deliver more accurate and personalized cost estimates that better reflect individual risk profiles.

 This initiative aligns with the company’s strategic goals of becoming more customer-centric and insight-driven.
-By enhancing pricing accuracy, the company can build greater trust, strengthen customer relationships, and reduce financial risk—while also positioning itself as a modern, transparent leader in the health insurance market.
+By enhancing pricing accuracy, the company can build greater trust, strengthen customer relationships, and reduce financial risk while also positioning itself as a modern, transparent leader in the health insurance market.

 ## Business Requirements